omerlin/yncrea-virtualization/docs/kubernetesAdvanced.md

     kubectl -n kube-system port-forward deployment/traefik 8089:8080
     ```
 !!!
 Note
-    Port forward is another method to access to an application inside the cluster
+    Port forward is another method to access to an application inside the cluster\
-    Open the dashboard in your browser at http://localhost:8089.
+    Open the dashboard in your browser at http://localhost:8089. \
     our routing rules will show up on this dashboard as you create Ingress.

-!!! warning
-    The port forward of port in Network virtualbox will not work in that case,
-    you need to use a SSH forward like
-    Localforward 8089 127.0.0.1:8089

 ### Configure Traefik Routing Rules